csswizardry/csswizardry.github.com/_posts/2014-11-20-when-to-use-extend-when-to-use-a-mixin.md

-It would get quite tedious to manually repeat those two declarations over and over in our codebase; we’d have to remember the number `700` as opposed to the more familiar `regular` or `bold`; if we ever change the web font or its weight, we’d have to go through the project and change it everywhere.
+It would get quite tedious to manually repeat those two declarations over and over in our codebase; we’d have to remember the number `700` as opposed to the more familiar `regular` or `bold`; and if we ever change the web font or its weight, we’d have to go through the project and change it everywhere.

 We covered earlier that we should not force relationships by using `@extend` here, but what we probably should do is use a mixin: